nfriedly/get-user-media-promise/README.md

 [![npm-version](https://img.shields.io/npm/v/get-user-media-promise.svg)](https://www.npmjs.com/package/get-user-media-promise)
 ![bower-version](http://badge.fury.io/bo/get-user-media-promise.svg)

-Light-weight wrapper for the newer [Promise]-based [MediaDevices.getUserMedia] API with a fallback to the deprecated [navigator.getUserMedia] (and it's prefixed variants).
+Light-weight Ponyfill/Polyfill for [navigator.mediaDevices.getUserMedia] (the newer newer [Promise]-based API).
+Wraps the older callback-based [navigator.getUserMedia] when necessary.

+Behaves as a ponyfill (doesn't touch globals) when used via browserify/webpack/etc. or as a polyfill (sets globals) when included as a standalone library.

 Less than 0.5kb after minification and gzipping (about 5% of the size of the [other] getUserMedia shim).